 Program and financial reports required by NIAAA including report instructions are listed below by Title.
-Reports and instructions are included in the Appendix of this chapter.
 Note: All units of service based on one hour of time expended on behalf of a client should be recorded to the nearest quarter hour (.25, .50, .75, 1.0) and should include the time necessary for preparation, travel and case documentation.
-Preparation of reports and grant applications are considered as administrative activities, not activities directly in behalf of a client.
+Preparation of reports and grant applications are considered as administrative activities, not activities directly on behalf of a client.